 Figure 2.
 Representation of pons and cerebellum in MSA.
 The midsagittal view of atrophy in the pons and cerebellum in an MSA patient (a) compared to little atrophy in a PD patient (b), and a healthy brain (c).
-The red dotted lines compare an MSA pons and cerebellum to a healthy pons and cerebellum (Butler et al., 2017).
+The red dotted lines compare an MSA pons and cerebellum to a healthy pons and cerebellum [4].
 (These figures are not drawn to scale and serve purely as image representations).

 Figure 3.
 Representation of cerebellum in MSA.
 The parasagittal view of a closer look at cerebellar atrophy, specifically the middle cerebellar peduncle.
 The MSA patient (a) is seen to have significantly more atrophy than the PD patient (b), and both are compared to a healthy brain image (c).
-The red dotted lines indicate the comparison of an MSA cerebellum to a healthy cerebellum and the PD cerebellum is less defined to represent the loss of neural pathways (Butler et al., 2017).
+The red dotted lines indicate the comparison of an MSA cerebellum to a healthy cerebellum and the PD cerebellum is less defined to represent the loss of neural pathways [4].
+(These figures are not drawn to scale and serve purely as image representations).